tutumcloud/support-docs/feature-reference/crash-recovery.md

 - If **Autorestart** is set to `ALWAYS`, **Autodestroy** has to be `OFF`
 - If **Autorestart** is set to `ON_FAILURE`, **Autodestroy** can be `OFF` or `ALWAYS`.

-The **Autorestart** feature is implemented using Docker's `--autorestart` flag, so Docker will try to restart the container indefinitely until it succeeds.
+The **Autorestart** feature is implemented using Docker's `--autorestart` flag, so Docker will try to restart the container indefinitely until it succeeds using an incremental back-off algorithm.

 If the Docker daemon in the node is restarted (because it has been upgraded, or because the underlying node has been restarted), only containers launched within a service with **Autorestart** set to `ALWAYS` will be started automatically.